levant47/ZTD-puzzle-solver/README.md

 tcc -run test.c
 ```

-Also, I included a CMakeLists.txt file that has two targets: main and test.
+Also, I included a CMakeLists.txt file with two targets: main and test.